-Fundamental requirement in General Management or fundamental Psychology courses
+Fundamental requirement in General Management or fundamental Psychology courses leadership.

-Investigation of leadership roles, styles, philosophy, and behavior in organizations are components of this course.
-It also explores the qualities of leadership through the presentation of new models dealing with high performance leadership.
 This course presents a broad survey of theory and research on leadership in formal organizations.
 The key question to be answered after the completion of this course is: What makes a person an effective leader?